LRWright/LRWright/README.md

-### Hello 👋
+### Hello my name is Le-Ann 👋

-- 🌱 I’m currently learning web development with Code Nation
+* 🌱 I’m currently learning web development with Code Nation

+* My goals are to learn HTML, CSS, Javascript and Git.